HribernikBlaz/HribernikBlaz/README.md

 ###

-<p align="left">Hey there! 👋 I'm Blaž, a passionate computer science enthusiast hailing from Slovenia.<br><br>💻 I thrive in the world of C# and SQL, and I'm no stranger to crafting with HTML, CSS, and PHP.
-While JavaScript might not be my best friend, I'm always open to exploring new languages and expanding my skill set.<br><br>🚀 Currently, my coding adventures revolve around personal projects, each serving as a stepping stone to elevate my knowledge and capabilities.<br><br>👀 Thanks for stopping by and exploring my coding journey!
+<p align="left">Hey there! 👋 I'm Blaž, a passionate computer science enthusiast hailing from Slovenia.<br><br>
+💻 I thrive in the world of C# and SQL, and I'm no stranger to crafting with HTML, CSS, and PHP.
+While JavaScript might not be my best friend, I'm always open to exploring new languages and expanding my skill set.<br><br>
+🐍 Currently, I'm learning Python and experimenting with both desktop and web applications.
+I also love working with Raspberry Pi, integrating it into various personal projects.<br><br>
+🚀 My coding adventures revolve around personal projects, each serving as a stepping stone to elevate my knowledge and capabilities.<br><br>
+👀 Thanks for stopping by and exploring my coding journey!
 Let's build amazing things together! 🚀</p><br>

 ###